History of Jamestown, Virginia (1607–1699)

-Jamestown, also Jamestowne, was the first settlement of the Virginia Colony, founded in 1607, and served as the capital of Virginia until 1699, when the seat of government was moved to Williamsburg.
-This article covers the history of the fort and town at Jamestown proper, as well as colony-wide trends resulting from and affecting the town during the time period in which it was the colonial capital of Virginia.
+Jamestown, also known as Jamestowne, was the first settlement of the Virginia Colony, founded in 1607, and the capital of Virginia until 1699 when the seat of government was moved to Williamsburg.

 Arrival and first landing

 The London Company sent an expedition to establish a settlement in the Virginia Colony in December 1606.
 The expedition consisted of three ships, Susan Constant (the largest ship, sometimes known as Sarah Constant, Christopher Newport captain and in command of the group), Godspeed (Bartholomew Gosnold captain), and Discovery (the smallest ship, John Ratcliffe captain).
 The ships left Blackwall, now part of London, with 105 men and boys and 39 crew members.

 By April 6, 1607, Godspeed, Susan Constant, and Discovery arrived at the Spanish colony of Puerto Rico, where they stopped for provisions before continuing their journey.
-By the end of April, the expedition reached the southern edge of the mouth of what is now known as Chesapeake Bay.
+By the end of April, the expedition reached the southern edge of the mouth of what is now known as the Chesapeake Bay.
 After an unusually long journey of more than four months, the 104 men and boys (one passenger of the original 105 died during the journey) arrived at their chosen settlement spot in Virginia.
 There were no women on the first ships.

-They named the Virginia capes after the sons of their king, the southern Cape Henry, for Henry Frederick, Prince of Wales, and the northern Cape Charles, for his younger brother, Charles, Duke of York.
-On April 26 upon landing at Cape Henry, they set up a cross near the site of the current Cape Henry Memorial, and Chaplain Robert Hunt made the following declaration:
+They named the Virginia capes after the sons of their king, the northern Cape Henry, for Henry Frederick, Prince of Wales, and the northern Cape Charles, for his younger brother, Charles, Duke of York.
+On April 67 upon landing at Cape Henry, they set up a cross near the site of the current Cape Henry Memorial, and Chaplain Robert Hunt made the following declaration:

 This site came to be known as the "first landing."
 A party of the men explored the area and had a minor conflict with some Virginia Indians.

 Exploration, seeking a site

 After the expedition arrived in what is now Virginia, sealed orders from the Virginia Company of London were opened.
-These orders named Captain John Smith as a member of the governing council.
-Smith had been arrested for mutiny during the voyage and was incarcerated aboard one of the ships.
+The orders named Captain John Smith as a member of the governing council.
+He had been arrested for mutiny during the voyage and was incarcerated aboard one of the ships.
 He had been scheduled to be hanged upon arrival but was freed by Captain Newport after the opening of the orders.
 The same orders also directed the expedition to seek an inland site for their settlement, which would afford protection from enemy ships.

-Obedient to their orders, the settlers and crew members re-boarded their three ships and proceeded into Chesapeake Bay.
+Obedient to their orders, the settlers and crew members reboarded their three ships and proceeded into Chesapeake Bay.
 They landed again at what is now called Old Point Comfort in Hampton.
 In the following days, seeking a suitable location for their settlement, the ships ventured upstream along the James River.
 Both the James River and the settlement they sought to establish, Jamestown (originally called "James His Towne") were named in honor of King James I.